akai-z/project-pet/README.md

 * Decide the initial structure of the game engine.
 * Work on basic implementation of some of the game mechanics and functionalities for the demo.

-It was closed source as it contained copyrighted assets
+The project was closed source as it contained copyrighted assets
 and the code required (still requires) more work, refactoring and improvement.
 (Some parts must be done properly from scratch.)
 And we actually worked on it just for fun and to learn something new/different by execution.